One-Green/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to One-Green officiel documentation!
+Welcome to One-Green official documentation!
 ============================================

 This project provides a complete framework for plant cultivation both indoors and outdoors.